GregorR/style/CONTRACTIONS.md

 There is one good reason to eliminate contractions from academic writing in certain circumstances: academic writing is reviewed, and some reviewers are as puritanical as they are ill-informed.
-I never use contractions when writing a grant, for instance.
+I never use contractions when writing a grant application, for instance.
 That's an incorrect decision in terms of style, but a correct decision in terms of appeasing extremists.
 In my field within CS, this rule is not, however, enforced by conference or journal reviewers, as evidenced by the fact that contractions regularly appear in conference and journal articles.

 Incidentally, if you're going to claim that my own rule 2 suggests that you should avoid contractions because it's common to avoid contractions in formal